New York Uncontested Divorce Attorneys

 When both parties involved in a marriage have worked out the important issues pertaining to their divorce without court help, it is considered an uncontested divorce.
-Uncontested divorce, often called the simple divorce, is very common due to its simplicity and low cost.
-If a husband and wife can agree on the terms for division of property, child custody and child support issues, then they can usually separate amicably.
+Uncontested divorce, often called “the simple divorce”, is very common due to its simplicity and reasonable cost.
+If the two spouses can agree on the terms for division of property, child custody, and child support issues, then they can usually separate amicably.

 Even though you and your spouse may be parting on good terms and agreeing on important issues, it is still in your best interest to speak with a New York divorce lawyer.
 Brian D. Perskin & Associates P.C. has handled many uncontested divorce cases successfully.
 When you work with an attorney at our firm, you can be assured that you will be retaining an experienced divorce attorney who will guide you through this process and file the necessary paperwork accurately and in a timely manner.

-At Brian D. Perskin & Associates P.C., we handle uncontested divorce cases throughout Queens, Brooklyn, Bronx, Manhattan and New York.
-We are skilled in obtaining favorable outcomes for our clients in regards to property distribution, child custody, spousal support and visitation.
+At Brian D. Perskin & Associates P.C., we handle uncontested divorce cases throughout Manhattan, Brooklyn, Queens, and the Bronx.
+We are skilled in obtaining favorable outcomes for our clients in regards to property distribution, child custody, spousal support, and visitation.

 Requirements for an Uncontested Divorce in New York

 Certain requirements must be met before a lawyer may be able to file your uncontested divorce in New York.
 If you meet the following requirements, a lawyer at our firm can represent and counsel you:

 - You and your spouse agree on the grounds for divorce, which are: